 Now, you may be thinking, I already do connect with my child.
 What I’m referring to when I say connection is a secure emotional bond between the parent and child.
 In attachment theory, this is called secure attachment.
 It occurs when the child believes that the parent is reliable, consistent, attuned, and loving.
 This secure attachment helps the child feel loved and safe.
 The strength of this attachment allows for optimal growth, and it is attained by positive, warm, loving interactions with your child.
 Affectionate touching, talking, singing, playing, smiling, and listening all build connection along with reliable comfort during times of upset.

 You may have heard of the “magic ratio.”
 Renowned relationship psychologist Dr. John Gottman discovered that for every one negative interaction, five positive ones are needed to maintain a healthy relationship.
 This finding was in regard to marriage, but I believe this is a good rule for all human relationships.
 Negative interactions take their toll on connection, and I believe this is how we get into a deficit with our kids that causes unpleasant feelings and, therefore, unpleasant behavior.
 Negative interactions like threatening, scolding, yelling, punishing, scowling, etc. erode our connection, so it’s prudent to take a look at your ratio.
 How many negative interactions are you having on a daily basis versus positive ones?
 If you consciously work toward building a stronger connection with your child, I’m confident you’ll see misbehavior dissipate, and you’ll have a happier, more cooperative child.
-In addition, your improved relationship with your child will cause your positive feelings to flourish as well.2.
-Focus on solutions.
+In addition, your improved relationship with your child will cause your positive feelings to flourish as well.

 Do you know the phrase, “When all you have is a hammer, everything looks like a nail”?
 When parents get stuck using the same ol’ consequence over and over, we miss information and opportunities.
 When I used time-out for every misdeed, I didn’t have to think about what was causing the problem or how to help my child learn real solutions.
 Because of this, I missed my child’s pain and difficulty.
 I didn’t stop to think about what he was experiencing that caused his acting out.
 And of course, the time-outs were so recurring because they didn’t solve anything!
 When I began to focus on solutions, everything improved dramatically.